2 women set to traditionally wed Ooni of Ife weeks after marrying new wives

 Ooni of Ife Set To Pick 2 More Wives Weeks After Taking in 2 Women Back-to-Back

-This is coming in the midst pf the marital crisis with Queen Naomi, which has been ongoing since December 2021.
+This is coming in the midst of the marital crisis with Queen Naomi, which has been ongoing since December 2021.

 Meet the Ooni's prospective new wives